 jQuery selectors allow you to find and target specific HTML elements.
 With Digioh’s “Dynamic” feature, you can target any HTML element and use that content to dynamically populate a lightbox.

-For example, most WordPress blogs classify their articles by category.
-You may want to to display a newsletter sign-up form that’s customized based on the blog post category.
-That way. a visitor reading an article in the “Features” post category would see a customized lightbox like this:
+For example, most WordPress blogs classify articles by category.
+You may want to to display a newsletter sign-up form customized based on the blog post category.
+That way. a visitor reading an article in the “Features” post category would see a lightbox like this:

 Here’s how you can set this up (scroll past the video for the written instructions):

-1. Find the category tag jQuery selector.
+1. Use your browser’s DevTools to find the category tag jQuery selector.
 In this case, it’s .cat-links a:

-2. From the Boxes page, click on “Dynamic” next to the appropriate lightbox.
+2. In Digioh, click the “Dynamic” icon next to the appropriate lightbox.

 3. Click on “+New Dynamic Item”

-URL Parameter Name: In this case we’re pushing text from the category tag
+URL Parameter Name: Here, we’re pushing text from the category tag.

-Operator: In this case, we’re using “equals”, but you have a range of options in this drop down menu
+Operator: We’re using “equals,” but you have a range of options in the dropdown menu.

-Comparison: Here we’re not worried about matching the case, so we pick “case insensitive”, but you can select “case sensitive” if you need to.
+Comparison: We’re not worried about matching case, so we pick “case insensitive.”

-Source Value Matches: Here we’re saying the source value (the category tag) can match anything.
-In other cases, you may have a specific match in mind, and you can select “Custom” from the drop down.
+Source Value Matches: Here, we’re saying the source value (the category tag) can match anything.
+If you have a specific match in mind, select “Custom” from the dropdown.

 Target Page: Here we’re targeting the Main Page of our lightbox.

 Target Fill: Here we’re pushing the text from the category tag, so we’re going to use “Source Value”.
-If you want to display something else, choose “Custom”.
+To display something else, choose “Custom”.